Tyrone Wheatley Jr.

-Tyrone Wheatley Jr. (born February 4, 1997), also known as T.J.
-Wheatley, is an American football offensive tackle for the Cleveland Browns of the National Football League (NFL).
-Wheatley played college football at the University of Michigan, Stony Brook University, and Morgan State University.
+Tyrone Wheatley Jr. (born February 4, 1997) is an American professional football offensive tackle.
+Wheatley played college football for the Michigan Wolverines and Stony Brook Seawolves.

-Early life and high school
+Early life

 Wheatley played tight end and defensive end at Canisius High School, where he was also named The Buffalo News' player of the year.
 He was listed as a four-star prospect by Rivals.com, who ranked him as the 13th best tight end prospect in the nation and the top ranked in New York state.
 ESPN also named him the No. 12 overall prospect in the nation.
 As a defensive end, Wheatley was ranked as the 25th-best prospect in the country and the top overall prospect in New York state by Scout.com.

 Wheatley also held offers from Alabama, Florida, UCLA and USC, but committed to Michigan, his father's alma mater, on February 4, 2015.

 College career

 Michigan

 Wheatley, playing as a tight end, missed his entire true freshman season with a foot injury.
 He scored his first touchdown against Illinois on October 22, 2016.
 He finished the season with three receptions for 35 yards, playing in 12 games.
 In his sophomore season, Wheatley made his first collegiate start against Florida on September 2, 2017.
 He made three starts in the season, catching three receptions for 26 yards.

 Wheatley fractured his metatarsal in his foot in March 2018, ruling him out for spring ball.
 On August 2, 2018, a day before Michigan started training camp, Wheatley announced that he would be departing the team.